 As the veil thins, take some time to contemplate the natural cycle of life and the Pagan Holidays.
 Observe how Nature dies externally each season to rest and prepare for the light and growth of next Spring.
 Here are some ideas to help you embrace the October season!

 - Visit a local cemetery.
 Bring fresh flowers to place on graves you connect with or who might need a bit of love.
 Read each headstone and imagine who they were and what they cared about in life.

 - Since the veil thins the closer we get to Samhain or Halloween, it increases the opportunity to spot Fae!
 Learn more about how to incorporate Fae mythology origins or different types of Fae into your spiritual practice.

-- You could also spend more time researching spiritual paths or topics you’d like to learn more about, like candle color meanings, magical elements, or types of witches.
+- You could also spend more time researching spiritual paths or topics you’d like to learn more about, like How to Do a Cord Cutting Ritual, the Evil Eye, or types of witches.
 Start here if you’re a beginner witch.

 - Embrace all things October: decorations, pumpkin spice everything, cozy blankets, bonfires, or whatever your heart and spirit connect to!
 Have fun, be free of judgment, and celebrate this wonderful season.

 Practicing divination work during the Hunter Moon is very popular due to its close connection with October and the thinning veil.
 A magical blend of lunar and spiritual energies combine, making it a perfect time to seek spiritual insight!

 The act of divination involves diving into your inner self, examining the past, present, and future, and communing with the Otherworld, ancestors, and spirit guides.
 Basically, the Hunter’s Moon and October season is perfect for exploring hidden realms and gaining valuable insights into your life path.